freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/python/basic-operators/index.md

 #### Comparison (Relational) Operators

-A relationalor comparison operator is used to compare two operands to decide a relation between them.
+A relational or comparison operator is used to compare two operands to decide a relation between them.
 It returns a boolean value based on the condition.

 <table style="width:100%">
   <tr>